gabriellegall/dbt_netsuite/README.md

 ## Installation
 - An instance of SQL Server Express 2022 is required.
 The profiles.yml host should be updated accordingly.
 If needed, a docker image of SQL Server Express is available under deployment > deployment_sqlserver > docker
+- SQL Server Management Studio (SSMS)
+- Docker Deskop
 - ODBC driver (Windows): `winget install Microsoft.msodbcsql`
 - Python libraries and Dbt: `pip install -r requirements.txt`
-- Docker
-- SQL Server Management Studio (SSMS)

 ## Commands
 ### Localhost of SQL Server Express using Docker (Optional)